lopeslimica/NCC-group-shareholders-equity-valuation-/README.md

 3) Learn to analyze the impact of market dynamics and corporate policies on investment products.
 4) Enhance skills in assessing the financial implications of mergers and acquisitions.
 5) Build a comprehensive perspective on balancing profitability, growth, and shareholder rewards in corporate finance.

+Path to follow- Word document ----> Excel sheet ------> Presentation

+Disclaimer This is academic report for educational purpose only and do not give any sort of recommendation .